miw828/SocialMediaWebsite/README.md

-# Social  Media  Website
+# Message  Board

-### A full-stack social media web application developed as a coursework project for a Software Engineering course.
+### A full-stack web application developed as a coursework project for a Software Engineering course.
 The platform allows users to authenticate via Google and interact with a shared message board — viewing, creating, and deleting posts.

 # Objective
-### The objective of this project was to design and build a functional, full-stack web application that demonstrates core software engineering principles, including  database integration, user authentication, and cloud deployment.
-The application serves as a lightweight social media platform where authenticated users can participate in a shared message feed, fostering an understanding front-end to back-end to deployment.
+### The objective of this project was to design and build a functional, full-stack web application that demonstrates database integration, user authentication, and cloud deployment.
+The application serves as a lightweight message platform where authenticated users can participate in a shared message feed, fostering an understanding front-end to back-end to deployment.

 # Features